dbt-labs/jaffle-shop/README.md

 ### 📊 Load the data

-There are couple ways to load the data for the project if you're using the dbt Cloud IDE:
+There are a few ways to load the data for the project:

-- Add `"jaffle-data"` to the `seed-paths` config in your `dbt_project.yml` as below.
+- **Using the sample data in the repo**.
+Add `"jaffle-data"` to the `seed-paths` config in your `dbt_project.yml` as below.
 This means that when dbt is scanning folders for `seeds` to load it will look in both the `seeds` folder as is default, but _also_ the `jaffle-data` folder which contains a sample of the project data.
 Seeds are static data files in CSV format that dbt will upload, usually for reference models, like US zip codes mapped to country regions for example, but in this case the feature is hacked to do some data ingestion.
 This is not what seeds are meant to be used for (dbt is not a data loading tool), but it's useful for this project to give you some data to get going with quickly.
 Run a `dbt seed` and when it's done either delete the `jaffle-data` folder, remove `jaffle-data` from the `seed-paths` list, or ideally, both.

 ```yaml dbt_project.yml
 seed-paths: ["seeds", "jaffle-data"]